titoghose/Q-Pi/README.md

 - sudo pip install pims_nd2
 ```

 Installation of **python-bioformats** requires Java to be present on the system.
-Java should normally be pre-installed on OSX.
+Java should normally be pre-installed on Mac OS 10.6.* and below.
+For those using OS 10.7.* and above will need to install the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) manually.
 So just the following command should install the library:

 ```
 - sudo pip install python-bioformats